dhicks/chlorpyrifos/paper.md

 title: Environmental Justice Analysis of Chlorpyrifos Use in California's Central Valley
 author: Daniel J. Hicks
 bibliography: spatial_project.bib
+numbersections: true
 ---

+# Abstract #

+## Background ##

+Chlorpyrifos is one of the most widely-used pesticides in the world, and is generally recognized to be a moderate neurotoxin.

+## Objectives ##

+This paper conducts an distributional environmental justice (dEJ) analysis of chlorpyrifos use in California's Central Valley.
+A dEJ analysis examines the way the distribution of environmental risks intersect with race, ethnicity, class, gender, and other systems of structural oppression.

+## Methods ##

+Data on chlorpyrifos use in townships and sections are retrieved from California's Department of Pesticide Registration public pesticide use records for 2011-2015.
+These data are combined with demographic data on Census tracts and Census-designated places in the Central Valley from the American Community Survey (ACS).
+Spatial and non-spatial regression models are used to estimate effects of demographic covariates on local chlorpyrifos use.
+A block bootstrap method is also examined as a way to account for measurement error in the ACS estimates.

+## Results ##

+Model select statistics consistently favored spatial Durbin models, which are used in further analysis.
+The block bootstrap results are difficult to interpret, and it is unclear whether this method has avoided attenuation bias.

+## Discussion ##

+There is consistent evidence that a 10-point increase in Hispanic population is associated with a 7-8% increase in potential chlorpyrifos exposure.
+The effects of agricultural employment and poverty proportions are ambiguous.
+Due to significant uncertainty in effects estimates, it is unclear if there is any association between potential chlorpyrifos exposure and Asian, Indigenous, and young children population proportion.

 # Introduction #